floriandejonckheere/metal_archives/README.md

 ## Cache

+The gem has builtin caching functionality.
+By default, an in-memory cache is used that evicts cache entries using an LRU-based algorithm.
+However, it is also possible to use Redis as a caching backend.
+Don't forget to include the `redis` gem in your application bundle if you wish to use Redis caching.

-In order not to stress the Metal Archives server, you can quickly set up a local proxy that caches the requests.
+In order not to stress the Metal Archives server, you can quickly set up a local HTTP proxy that caches the requests.

 ```
 # Generate TLS client certificates for NGINX